-In addition, growing prevalence of diabetes & other chronic diseases has resulted in an increased number of people needing Long-term Care (LTC), thus aiding growth.
-Rise in government funding and increase in collaborations between private insurers & government are other factors boosting growth.
+Besides, the growing prevalence of diabetes & other chronic diseases has resulted in an increased number of people needing Long-term Care (LTC), thus aiding growth.
+The rise in government funding and an increase in collaborations between private insurers & government are other factors boosting growth.

 Out of the total Medicaid spending by the federal government for the year 2017, around 20% was spent on LTC.
 As per data obtained by the U.S. Department of Health & Human Services, Medicare spending in 2018 toward LTC was around USD 61.8 billion.

-The therapeutic devices segment dominated market in 2018.
-This can be attributed to growing geriatric population, which has a significantly high need for personalized care.
-In addition, increasing prevalence of chronic or acute respiratory illnesses and urinary incontinence or End-stage Renal Disease (ESRD) aid in growth.
+The therapeutic devices segment dominated the market in 2018.
+This can be attributed to the growing geriatric population, which has a significantly high need for personalized care.
+Also, increasing prevalence of chronic or acute respiratory illnesses and urinary incontinence or End-stage Renal Disease (ESRD) aid in growth.
 Lower costs offered by such facilities when compared to hospital stays or nursing homes and proactive health monitoring also impel growth.
-According to the University of California, SF, around 750,000 patients per year in the U.S. and 2 million patients globally are affected by the ESRD.
-Among therapeutic devices, the respiratory equipment segment held the largest market share in 2018, while the home dialysis equipment segment is expected to witness highest growth during the forecast period.
-Growing prevalence of respiratory and urological disorders and advent of advanced products suitable for home healthcare, like portable dialysis machines, are expected to drive segment growth.
+According to the University of California, SF, around 750,000 patients per year in the U.S., and 2 million patients globally are affected by the ESRD.
+Among therapeutic devices, the respiratory equipment segment held the largest market share in 2018, while the home dialysis equipment segment is expected to witness the highest growth during the forecast period.
+The growing prevalence of respiratory and urological disorders and the advent of advanced products suitable for home healthcare, like portable dialysis machines, are expected to drive segment growth.
 Long-term care has now become an essential component of health care.

 In Europe, public spending on LTC was 1.6% of the total GDP in 2016.
-This was mainly a result of rising demand for these facilities due to growing geriatric population in the region.
-A large number of people are likely to reach old age owing to increase in life expectancy, which increases susceptibility to physical and mental health issues, resulting in increase in demand for long-term care.
-In addition, with rise in the number of facilities, utilization of LTC devices is expected to witness high growth in the region.
+This was mainly a result of the rising demand for these facilities due to the growing geriatric population in the region.
+A large number of people are likely to reach old age owing to an increase in life expectancy, which increases susceptibility to physical and mental health issues, increasing in demand for long-term care.
+Also, with the rise in the number of facilities, the utilization of LTC devices is expected to witness high growth in the region.

-Asia Pacific is expected to grow at the highest rate over the forecast period, owing to increase in number of people diagnosed with chronic illnesses, such as diabetes, cardiac disorders, and other respiratory diseases.
-The market is in a nascent stage and has a high growth potential.
+The Asia Pacific is expected to grow at the highest rate over the forecast period, owing to an increase in the number of people diagnosed with chronic illnesses, such as diabetes, cardiac disorders, and other respiratory diseases.
+The market is in a nascent stage and has high growth potential.